MaximeCaty/AL-Optimal-Binary-Encoding/README.md

 The codeunit must be initialized before you start using it.

-If you set a custom base Date to optimise Date encoding, it bust me the same value for writting and reading or you get runtime error and incorrect read values.
+If you set a custom base date, it must be the same option for writting and reading or you could get runtime error and incorrect read values.

 	Initialize();
 	// or